microsoft/pdb-rs/docs/codeview/items/lf_mfunc_id.md

     uint64_t decorated_name_hash;       // optional; may not be present
 };
 ```

-Identifies a member function.
-This includes both static and non-static member
-functions.

 `parent_type` specifies the type (`LF_CLASS`, `LF_STRUCTURE`, etc.) that defines
 the member function.